drewlordkkj/BuyAllFreeItemsOnROBLOX/README.md

 # Buy All Free Items On ROBLOX
 Note, this is not skidded.
-I made this on my own.
+I made this on my own free time.

 # How to use
 Put your Roblox Cookie in the cookies.txt file (if you dont know how to get a cookie, search it up on youtube.)